Manan-S85/Workflow-Builder/README.md

 **OpenRouter API:**
 1. Go to [OpenRouter](https://openrouter.ai/keys)
 2. Create a free account and generate an API key
-3. Copy the key to your `.env` file as `GEMINI_API_KEY`
+3. Copy the key to your `.env` file as `OPENROUTER_API_KEY`
-4. OpenRouter provides access to Google Gemini models with free credits
+4. OpenRouter provides access to OPENROUTER models with free credits

 ## 🚀 Running Locally